 • When he’s not in the dressage arena, Nintendo loves being a trail pony.
 “We hack on the trails here in Wellington and then at home in Reno we ride out everywhere,” said Jorst.
 “He is super confident and likes to lead, just strolling around on a loose rein.
 I think he likes to clear his head.”

 The YARD Sport Horse Center is located in Wellington, FL, where for 40 weeks a year, the heart of American sport horse competition beats at full-tilt.

 We offer our Boarders a “home away from home” during Show Season.
 We understand the stress & challenge of world-class training & competition and do all we can to provide a well-built and well-maintained facility for your equine athletes.

 Dry stall reservations are on a first-come/first served basis & require deposits.
-We offer discounts for Trainers bringing multiple clients.

 I live at The YARD and am fully committed to running a facility worthy of Wellington’s world-class equestrian reputation.
 We hope you will consider making The YARD your base of operation during this coming Show Season.

 Pictured above with FREDDIE MERCURY, the Prix St. Georges Oldenburg gelding that Jane Forbes Clark leased for 2 years and then purchased from Ann in early 2015.